OpenDreamKit/OpenDreamKit.github.io/_posts/2016-07-09-position-grenoble.md

 # Mission

-The engineer will be in charge of
+The mission of the engineer will be to
-- explore, experiment and develop new parallel implementations for exact linear algebra routines over distributed memory plateforms and GPU
+* explore, experiment and develop new parallel implementations for exact linear algebra routines over distributed memory plateforms and GPU
-- improve and maintain the interface between SageMath and LinBox;
+* improve and maintain the interface between SageMath and LinBox;
-- Participate actively in regular European development and training meetings with the other OpenDreamKit participants.
+* Participate actively in regular European development and training meetings with the other OpenDreamKit participants.
-- maintain and improve the continuous integration system for the linbox ecosystem
+* maintain and improve the continuous integration system for the linbox ecosystem

 # Skills and background required